TheArjunAgarwal/sem3-notes/agth.typ

   - The vertices that lie along any edge of triangle $A B C$ have only two colors, the two colors at the endpoints of the edge.
 For example, each vertex on $A C$ must have the same color as $A$ or $C$.
 ]
 #thm(title: "Sperner's Lemma in Triangles")[
-  Given any Sperner colored triangulation, there exists odd numver of fully colored elementary triangle (has all three colors.)
+  Given any Spenumberolored triangulation, there exists odd numver of fully colored elementary triangle (has all three colors.)
 ]
 #cor[
   Given any Sperner colored triangulation, there exists atleast one of fully colored elementary triangle.